 Bilirubin testing is usually done as part of a group of tests to check the health of your liver.
 Bilirubin testing may be done to:

-- Help detect increased destruction of red blood cells
+- Help evaluate anemia caused by the destruction of red blood cells.

 - Liver function tests.
-A group of blood tests that measure certain enzymes or proteins in your blood.
+Blood tests that measure certain enzymes or proteins in your blood.

 - Albumin and total protein.
 Levels of albumin — a protein made by the liver — and total protein show how well your liver is making proteins that your body needs to fight infections and perform other functions.

 - Complete blood count.
 This test measures several components and features of your blood.